How To > Eliminate tribal knowledge

 - Enable continuous improvement based on execution data

-- Empower employees to succeed without perfect memory
+- Help employees succeed without perfect memory

-How To > Build an effective operations manual
+How To > Effective operations manuals

-Process Improvement > Implement and sustain improvements with Tallyfy
+Process Improvement > Implementing and sustaining improvements

 - 2025 Tallyfy, Inc.